 Of course, this isn’t plausible (duh).
 The gif illustrating the paradox is grossly skewed; it is only an illusion.
-Calling it an illusion implies that it is fake, which it is, because when the pieces are rearranged, the resulting bar isn’t the same bar we began with.
-Measure the vertical lengths of the two bars before and after performing the procedure and you will realize that this absurd way of cutting it in half has rendered it slightly shorter.
+Calling it an illusion implies that it is fake, which is because when the pieces are rearranged, the resulting bar isn’t the same bar we began with.
+Measure the vertical lengths of the two bars before and after performing the procedure, and you will realize that this absurd way of cutting it in half has rendered it slightly shorter.
 The apparently extra block of chocolate comes at the cost of reduced size.

-The infinite chocolate paradox is a crude representation of the Banach-Tarski paradox, which, by a notorious misinterpretation, allows the most daunting mathematical atrocity — 1=2.
+The infinite chocolate paradox is a crude representation of the Banach-Tarski paradox, which, through a notorious misinterpretation, allows the most daunting mathematical atrocity — 1=2.
 According to it, it is possible to divide a solid 3D sphere into 5 pieces and rearrange them to form two identical copies of the original sphere!
 There isn’t even stretching involved, only reassembling will produce replicas of the same density, same volume, same everything.

-The ridiculous phenomenon is possible only if the sphere or matter, in general, is assumed to be infinitely divisible, which it obviously is not.
-Matter is founded on rigid structures held in place by atoms.
-The concept is applicable only in the abstract, not the real world, because in the real world, the matter is limited by size.
+The ridiculous phenomenon is possible only if one assumes that the sphere or matter is generally infinitely divisible, which it obviously is not.
+The matter is based on rigid structures held by atoms.
+The concept is applicable only in the abstract world, not in the real world, because, in the real world, the matter is limited by size.

 The paradox deals with measurable sets composed of immeasurable quantities.
 Consider the set of numbers 0,1 and all the numbers between them.
 This set is denoted by [0,1].
 This measurable set can be further divided into uncountable, infinite real numbers starting from 0.000000000000000000001 followed by 0.0…2 and so on.

 People who believe that the number of natural numbers until infinity and the infinite number of real numbers between them are equal, such that each natural number can be assigned to each real number, are clearly wrong.
-This is because you can move down the real numbers diagonally and simply increment the numbers you progressively parse.
+This is because you can diagonally move down the real numbers and simply increment the numbers you progressively parse.